 What Is Hoarding?
 Do I Know Someone Who Hoards?

 Like any mental disease, hoarding severity can range from mild to high.
 Because of this, there is no easy answer for how to approach someone who suffers from hoarding.
 Hoarders experience a strange, unexplainable connection to the items in their living space and often feel stress, anxiety, or anger at the thought of them not being there.
-Here is some behavioral signs of someone who might be a hoarder:
+Here are some behavioral signs of someone who might be a hoarder:

 - Have a hard time gathering themselves or putting things in order